What's Included in the Price

 How We Calculate

 Estimates are based on current plasterer rates in the Sydney metropolitan area, adjusted for property age and typical cornice styles in NSW.
 All prices include GST.
-Figures cover standard residential cornice installation.
+Figures cover standard residential cornice installation including supply, fitting, and finishing to a paint-ready surface.
 Heritage restoration with custom-moulded profiles may exceed these ranges.